 CAP students spend their freshman year in residence at a participating UT System component institution other than UT Austin.
 Students who are offered participation choose from a list of institutions open to them when they complete the CAP agreement.
-The agreement also provides details about the requirements the student must meet to successfully complete the program and obtain admission to UT Austin as regular students in the fall semester following their year in CAP.
-Students are guaranteed admission into the School of Undergraduate Studies or the College of Liberal Arts.
+The agreement also provides details about the requirements students must meet to successfully complete the program and obtain admission to UT Austin as regular students in the fall semester following their year in CAP.
+Students are guaranteed admission into the College of Liberal Arts at UT Austin.
 CAP participants may request to compete for admission to majors in other colleges and schools.

-Information about CAP requirements for the 2014-2015 academic year are available on the Freshman Admissions Web site (http://bealonghorn.utexas.edu/cap/current).
+Information about CAP requirements for the 2015-2016 academic year is available on the CAP Web site (http://bealonghorn.utexas.edu/cap/admission).